shruteesalpe/Important-Note-for-Recruiters/README.md

 ---

-Thanks for visiting my profile!
+Thankyou for visiting my profile and taking the time to review my work — I'm always open to connect or collaborate.